Prescriptive Artificial Intelligence: A Formal Paradigm for Auditing Human Decisions Under Uncertainty: Acknowledgments

 From a data perspective, the reliance on \texttt{minutes\_played} as a proxy for physical fatigue assumes a quasi-linear accumulation of workload, serving as an estimation rather than a direct physiological measurement.
 This abstraction does not capture inter-individual physiological differences (e.g., genetics), variations in match intensity such as the volume of high-speed running, or metabolic expenditure under sustained defensive pressure.
 As a result, the model may underestimate fatigue in high-exposure contexts or overestimate wear in structurally low-intensity tactical systems.

 At the modeling level, the fuzzy rule base is statically defined using expert heuristics.
 While this design choice is central to intrinsic interpretability and contestability, it may limit generalization across divergent tactical philosophies (e.g., high-pressing versus possession-oriented systems) without manual recalibration of membership functions or rule weights ($\alpha$).
-This reflects a broader trade-off between explainability and adaptive flexibility that is intrinsic to symbolic reasoning systems.
+This reflects a broader trade-off between explainability and adaptive flexibility that is intrinsic to symbolic reasoning systems---the same trade-off, at a theoretical level, that Theorem~6 shows cannot be resolved by attempting to \emph{learn} the rule weights from historical decisions instead.

-Importantly, the framework does not account for abrupt exogenous events such as acute injuries, referee decisions, or random disruptions, which occur independently of observable fatigue or performance decay.
+Importantly, the framework does not account for abrupt exogenous events such as acute injuries, referee decisions, or random disruptions, which occur independently of observable fatigue or performance decay (cf.\ the Chadli boundary case, Section~\ref{sec:results}).
 Such events lie outside the epistemic reach of any decision-auditing system grounded in pre-intervention signals.

+At the theoretical level, the present axiomatization also leaves open the normative-elicitation research agenda summarized in Section~\ref{sec:ustar-discussion}, and the finite-sample bound of Corollary~2.3 carries constants ($L,B,D,\kappa$) that were not empirically estimated in either the soccer or the clinical instantiations; doing so, and empirically comparing the resulting sample-size requirement to the $\sim$70\% accuracy plateau observed by \citet{mohandas}, is a natural next step.

-Future iterations of this framework aim to address these limitations through three complementary research directions:
+Future iterations of this framework aim to address these limitations through four complementary research directions:

 \begin{enumerate} \item \textbf{Integration of Biometric Telemetry:} Incorporating GPS, accelerometer, and physiological signals to replace temporal proxies with metrics grounded in both internal and external workload, thereby refining fatigue estimation under heterogeneous match conditions.